metal-stack/docs/docs/src/installation/autonomous-control-plane.md

 - Persistent Storage
 - Access to a object storage for automatic backups of the stateful sets
 - Access to a DNS provider which is supported by one of the dns extensions in use.
+- DNS entries must be externally accessible to ensure a working DNS Challenge

 This cluster must also be highly available to prevent complete loss of control over the managed resources in the datacenter.
 Regular kubernetes updates to apply security fixes and feature updates must be possible in an automated manner.